 - A blood clot or other vascular obstruction

 The type of treatment that is best for swollen ankles is dependent on the illness or cause of the swelling.
-However, some of the ways you can try to alleviate the swelling include:
+However, some ways you can try to alleviate the swelling include:

 - Elevate the legs when lying down